 Season with salt & pepper to taste.

 Can I make in advance?

 It is possible to make Creamy Whisky Sauce in advance and reheat.

 But, it must be said, this sauce is best made fresh.

 It doesn't take long to make and will always be better straight from the pan.

 Of course, if you must make ahead it can be done.
 Just remember when it cools it will thicken up more.
 To warm it back up you will need to reheat in a pan slowly over a low temperature.

 You may need to add some extra warm water to get back to the right consistency.
 Make sure to add water slowly 1 tbsp at a time.

 Stirring through before adding more to prevent your sauce from splitting.

-Can I microwave creamy whisky sauce?
+Can I microwave to reheat sauce?